dlarue/donkeycar/docs/buggy.md

 ![4WD_Buggy](./assets/4WD_buggy.jpg)

 I bought the buggy to build my donkey car on it.
-This is not as straight forward as building the _standard_ Exceed or Magnet:
+When I started with the donkey project the standard cars were not easily available in Europe.
+Using this buggy is for sure not as straight forward as building the _standard_ Exceed or Magnet:
 * the car needs some modifications in order to be usable as a donkey car
 * the modifications are an additional investment (probably more in time than in $)
 * for that work you need to be happy to do some mechanical work, like drilling, using a file if you use metal, etc
-* for making things neat and fitting, it's very handy to have access to a 3D printer
+* for making things neat and fitting well, it's very handy to have access to a 3D printer and use some CAD software (I'm using Fusion360).

 I am not familiar with the Exceed or Magnet car, but judging the pictures and the specs, I think that the Turnigy buggy is at least as good as the standard cars.
-Doing that build has been an interesting experience and I made many mistakes and took different approaches.
+Doing that build has been an interesting experience during which I took several detours and  made many mistakes.
+I could say I spent a good amount of effort in R&D but it was more like T&E (trial & error).
 Finally, I think I have now converged towards a good vehicle with high quality driving behaviour and a very robust architecture, so I'll share my build here.
+If you start a non-standard _roll-your-own_ build with another similar sized car, ie. 1/18 to 1/14 scale, the parts and approach below might work for you too.

+As I am driving the car mainly outside my goal was to build a robust car that does not disintegrate when hitting a stone or similar obstacle.
+Also I want to avoid dirt and/or water getting too close to the electronics.

 ## Parts to chuck out
 The buggy comes with a small ESC and quite powerful brushless motor.
 According the specs it is supposed to run up to 25mph.
 This is probably great for racing around in the backyard but not so suitable for running donkey on it as you will require good control at low speeds.
 I tried a couple of laps in the garden before I started the donkey car build and it was fun to drive but hard to control (as I am no RC driver).
 It was also quite noisy, and the motor as well as the ESC reached high temperatures in action.